yyyyannisz/Interactive-Lab-Hub/Final Project/Final Project.md

 Amy took primary ownership of TA Mode, focusing on the learning- and reasoning-oriented interaction design.
 She implemented the mode-switching mechanism, ensuring smooth transitions between Timer Mode and TA Mode, and shaped how the system responds during problem-solving interactions.

 Despite this division of responsibility, all core design decisions were made collaboratively.
 We regularly shared ideas, discussed trade-offs, and supported each other’s work to ensure a cohesive overall design.
 While I prepared the initial draft of the final report, we ultimately each wrote and submitted our own final report, reflecting both individual contributions and the shared design process.

+## Notes on AI Assistant
+For this lab, I used ChatGPT to help me summarize my design decisions and rewrite some sections into clearer paragraphs.
+All reflection points and design choices are my own.
+Also, some of my script was coded using the assistance of ChatGPT.